capu-bia/fingerprint-r503-mqtt/README.md

 ### Software

-Interaction will be done sending/receiving MQTT messages to a borker.
+Interaction will be done sending/receiving MQTT messages to a broker.
 Most used broker is called [Mosquitto](https://mosquitto.org/) and can be installed as [Home Assistant integration](https://www.home-assistant.io/integrations/mqtt/).

 ## How to